mybb/docs.mybb.com/1.8/administration/security/https.md

 # Obtaining a TLS certificate &amp; configuring the server
 The TLS certificate for a public website needs to be issued by a certificate authority trusted by major web browsers, validating the ownership of a domain.
 Certificates can be obtained from CAs directly as well as domain and web hosting providers &mdash; it's possible that your host contains such offers or that it's already included in your package.

+Configuring the web server to present a valid certificate depends on the operating system and platform &mdash; refer to external resources:
+ - <a href="https://www.digicert.com/ssl-certificate-installation.htm">How to Install an SSL Certificate (digicert.com)</a> or
+ - <a href="https://www.namecheap.com/support/knowledgebase/article.aspx/795/69/how-to-install-ssl-certificates">How to install SSL certificates (namecheap.com)</a>

+and select the software you're using.
+If you're configuring a server on your own, you need to follow <a href="https://mozilla.github.io/server-side-tls/ssl-config-generator/">common recommendations</a> of modern protocols and ciphers.

 It's also possible to use <a href="https://letsencrypt.org/">Let's Encrypt</a>, an automated CA providing free certificates with comparable level of security and tools that make the setup and certificate renewal process easier &mdash; refer to <a href="https://certbot.eff.org/">certbot.eff.org</a> for installation instructions and make yourself familiar with its <a href="https://certbot.eff.org/docs/using.html">usage guide</a>.

-If you're configuring a server on your own, you need to follow <a href="https://mozilla.github.io/server-side-tls/ssl-config-generator/">common recommendations</a> of modern protocols and ciphers.

 ## Reverse proxies
 If your websites take advantage of reverse proxies (such as Amazon CloudFront or Cloudflare) you should set up both connections (between your users and the proxy server as well as between the proxy server and the origin server) to use HTTPS.
 For example, Cloudflare provides <a href="https://blog.cloudflare.com/cloudflare-ca-encryption-origin/">Origin CA</a> certificates that can be installed on your server to be able to communicate with Cloudflare securely; you can also use certificates provided by Let's Encrypt.
 Remeber to instruct the proxy server to always use secure connections on both sides.